smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 Further information on the OpenNESS implementation can be found in [OpenNESS_EPC]

 The S1-based approach for MEC can be addressed as “bump-in-the-wire” implementation whereby all uplink traffic on S1 is intercepted and inspected, some traffic is diverted towards the MEC platform, while the rest of it is re-injected on S1 in the uplink.
-S1-based approach is currently not in the scope of OpenNESS functionality

 # Summary